federicohaag/LinkedInScraping/README.md

 ## Common problems in Running

+### Selenium WebDriverException
 In case you get an error message similar to the following:
 ```
 selenium.common.exceptions.WebDriverException: Message: unknown error: cannot find Chrome binary
 ```
 please run again `configurator.py` and be sure to specify a correct path to your chrome.exe executable in Windows or the chrome folder in Linux.

+### Human check freezing the scraping
+It may happen that while scraping the script will warn you about the need to perform a Human Check (a Google Captcha) even if it's not prompted for real.

+This happens when you inserted in the input file a Profile URL which is not correctly formatted.

+Here some tips:
+* The profile URL should always end with `/`
+* Open a browser window and navigate to such URL.
+Wait for the page loading.
+Is the URL at the top of the browser's window the same as the one you initially inserted?
+If not, you should insert in the input file the one you see now at the navigation bar.

 ## Customizing